aqzi/SettingsLoader/README.md

     - source_key refers to a key defined in your settings_loader.
     - field_path specifies the path to the desired value within the corresponding source file.
 Fields within field_path are also dot seperated.

-    Within a reference, you can use the `>` symbol to define a fallback sequence.
-The settings loader will first attempt to retrieve the value from the first source.
-If the value is None, it will continue checking the next source in the sequence.
+    Within a reference, the `>` symbol defines a fallback sequence.
+The settings loader first tries to resolve the value from the leftmost source.
+If that source is None, it proceeds to the next one, and so on, until a value is found.
+The sequence may end with a default value if desired.

     ```yml
     animal_name: Leo #static value